 - 1. State and federal funds allocated for Career and Technical Education programs and activities may be used to purchase instructional equipment used by students enrolled in: - a.
-Programs/courses identified in the North Carolina CTE Essential Standard or - b.
-Programs/courses for which local course options have been approved. - 2.
+Programs/courses identified in the North Carolina CTE Course Inventory or - b.
+Programs/courses for which local course options have been approved or - c.
+CCP CTE courses located on the LEA's high school campus. - 2.
 The LEA is responsible for providing regular classroom furnishings, equipment, and other enhancements to facilities (Examples: carpet, teacher and student desks, drapes, renovation of facilities, air conditioners, etc.). - 3.
-Instructional equipment is to be used in the teaching of students (Examples: power saws, sewing machines, etc.). - 4.
+Instructional equipment is to be used in the teaching of students enrolled in CTE courses.
+(Examples: power saws, sewing machines, etc.). - 4.
 Equipment must be applicable to the specific program area(s) funded and be used in the CTE classroom, laboratory, shop or in the field.
 The CTE Equipment Guide identifies equipment standards for each program area and course within CTE and should be used in determining equipment needs for funded programs. - 5.
 Each LEA or school should have a process of inventorying all CTE equipment annually to ensure that equipment remains in place when teachers' change, or classrooms/labs are moved.
 Unless an LEA has a more restrictive fixed asset policy, all purchased items meeting the equipment definition must be maintained on inventory records as a fixed asset.
 Appendix F (Examples of Forms) includes sample inventory forms that might be used to properly account for the equipment from purchase until appropriately sold or discarded. - 6.
 Equipment may be rented or leased when and where the purchase of equipment is impractical or prohibitively expensive.